adimascf/Drug-repurposing-for-AML/code/eda.md

 ggsave("../figures/PCA.png")
 ```

-Looks like we have two dots that consist of two overlap healthy samples,
+Healthy samples cluster closely together on the right side, forming a
+tight group distinct from the AML patient samples.
+AML samples appear to
+form two separate clusters along the PC2 axis (13.64% variance
+explained).
+Additionally, two overlapping healthy samples are
-so that we only see five dots for healthy
+represented by a single point so that we only see five dots for healthy
+samples.

 ## Heatmap